-The US is also seeing a major focus on serving the needs and habits of the “three M’s”: Millennials (because they’re the trendsetters – e.g. Snapchat and the rise of vertical video), Mobile (because it’s the way we access the internet now), and Multiculturals (because they’re influential and growing in number.
+The US is also seeing a major focus on serving the needs and habits of the “three M’s”: Millennials, Mobile, and Multiculturals.
+Millennials are key because they’re the trendsetters – e.g. Snapchat and the rise of vertical video.
+Mobile is a focus because it’s the way we access the internet now.
+And Multiculturals because they’re influential and growing in number.

 As a result, social TV campaigns are on the rise.
-Brands that are making a splash in South America right now include Estee Lauder Mexico, Mercedes-Benz Mexico, and Telefonica.
+Brands that are making a splash in South America right now include Estée Lauder Mexico, Mercedes-Benz Mexico, and Telefonica.

-Video penetration is highest in Vietnam, and laptops and PCs are still the device of choice for accessing online video content.
+Video penetration is highest in Vietnam, where laptops and PCs are still the device of choice for accessing online video content.
 Brands leading the way in online video in Asia include Lego, Warner Music, and Disney Japan.

 Integrating e-commerce solutions into online video is another major growth area in Europe, with online sales forecast to grow by 18.4% across Europe over the next year.
 Strong European online video brands include Apple, Google, and Coca-Cola Great Britain.

-The growth of video in the African market has been predicted to be faster than in any other region, as many people on the continent are connecting to the internet for the first time via mobile devices, which changes the nature of adoption and favors video.
+The growth of video in the African market is predicted to be faster than in any other region.
+Many people on the continent are connecting to the internet for the first time via mobile devices.
+This changes the nature of adoption, and favors video.

-In Australia, about 50% of the population watches online video, and YouTube is especially popular with younger audiences.
+In Australia, about 50% of the population watches online video.
+YouTube is especially popular with younger audiences.
 Subscription services are growing in popularity, too.
-Like in South America, there is a distinct relationship between television and social media, making TV (and online video) watching a more active experience.
+Like in South America, there is a distinct relationship between television and social media, making TV and online video watching a more active experience.
 However, internet connections are still relatively slow and expensive, which presents a barrier to streaming video.

 Have something to ask us or add?
 Tweet it to us or leave a comment below!